ConstructionPlacements

 • Technical understanding of construction, as he or she will be required to deal with complex and detailed projects.

-• Excellent problem-solving skills, as he or she will be required to deal with multiple projects from the head office in a construction or infrastructure company.
+• Excellent problem-solving skills are required, as the candidate will be required to manage multiple projects from the head office in a construction or infrastructure company.

 • Technical understanding of construction, as he or she will be required to know building codes, trade sequencing, and best construction practices.

-• A strong sense of judgment allows a construction contract manager to make key decisions for construction projects while also comprehending the consequences of those actions.
+• A strong sense of judgment allows a construction contract manager to make key decisions for construction projects while comprehending those actions’ consequences.

 • Work experience of at least 5 years in a professional capacity